YashBhalodi/chessnote/README.md

 ## Roadmap & Contributing

-ChessNote is currently feature-complete for parsing.
-Our future roadmap (Milestone 4) is focused on building tools on top of the library:

-*   **`chessnote` CLI:** A command-line tool for validating and analyzing PGN files.
-*   **GIF Renderer:** A tool to generate animated GIFs of chess games.

-Contributions are welcome!
+ChessNote is currently in stable production release v1.0.0 for parsing PGNs.

+There is no immidiate plan for new features.
+However, we are open to contributions!
 Please open an issue to discuss any proposed changes.
+Pull requests are also welcome.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for more details.

 ## License